Last updated on May 31st, 2025:

 Yeah, I know.

 Whenever I hear people talk about hippy dippy stuff I get weirded out too.
 But here's the point - this is just another system of ethics and discipline.
-A lot of these concepts exist in other places like Agape, Buddhism, Ignatian spirituality, Stoicism, Sufism, Taoism and so on.
+A lot of these concepts exist in other places like Buddhism, Stoicism, Sufism, Taoism and so on.
 Add your -ism here.

 There's insane stuff in any book that doesn't make sense or wouldn't be appropriate in our modern era.
 And keep in mind that all of these systems have been heavily edited with context relevant to the people of that time and place.